php-dev-br/laravel-doc-pt-br/sanctum.md

 Sanctum also includes two middleware that may be used to verify that an incoming request is authenticated with a token that has been granted a given ability.
-To get started, add the following middleware to the `$middlewareAliases` property of your application's `app/Http/Kernel.php` file:
+To get started, add the following middleware to the `$routeMiddleware` property of your application's `app/Http/Kernel.php` file:

     'abilities' => \Laravel\Sanctum\Http\Middleware\CheckAbilities::class,
     'ability' => \Laravel\Sanctum\Http\Middleware\CheckForAnyAbility::class,